Substack

 Substack is an American online platform that provides publishing, payment, analytics, and design infrastructure to support subscription-based content, including newsletters, podcasts, and video.
 It allows writers to send digital content directly to subscribers.
 Founded in 2017, Substack is headquartered in San Francisco.
+The company has faced criticism for its content moderation policies, as well as security breaches involving user data.